Samsung/TizenRT/docs/LoadableAppsConfigurationUserGuide.md

 1. Protected build is enabled in the configuration (CONFIG_BUILD_PROTECTED=y).
 The document [Protected Build Guide](ProtectedBuildGuide.md) provides the instructions for porting TizenRT protected build for a new chipset.
-2. Flash and ram memory needs to be available to accomodate the applications.
+2. Flash and ram memory needs to be available to accommodate the applications.
 3. The total ram requirement of an application needs to be fixed at build time.
 4. Currently TizenRT supports only elf binary format.
 5. Code in kernel space such as drivers are not allowed to use some APIs, which need to access memory in user space, as below: